Nashville Predators prospect proudly comes out as gay

 Las Vegas Raiders defensive end Carl Nassib in June became the first active NFL player to come out.

-NHL Commissioner Gary Bettman said in a statement the league is proud of Prokop and thanked him “for sharing his truth and for being so brave.”
+NHL Commissioner Gary Bettman commended Prokop “for sharing his truth and for being so brave.”

-“I share his hope that these announcements can become more common in the hockey community,” Bettman said.
+“I share his hope that these announcements can become more common in the hockey community,” Bettman said n a statement.
 “LGBTQ players, coaches and staff can only perform at their absolute best if they live their lives as their full and true selves.
 We do not take the meaning and importance of this announcement lightly.”

 The Predators said in a statement the club is "proud of Luke for the courage he is displaying in coming out today, and we will support him unequivocally in the days, weeks, and years to come as he continues to develop as a prospect.”